Customs regulations in Norway

 Cars and other motor vehicles

-A recreational boat may be imported free of duties and taxes subject to certain conditions.
-You must have lived abroad continuously for at least five years, and the boat may not be longer than 15 metres.
+In certain cases, you may import recreational boats free of customs duties and other taxes, You must have lived abroad continuously for at least five years, and the boat may not be longer than 15 metres.
 You must have owned and used the boat for at least one year while abroad.
 The boat must be imported within one year after your arrival in Norway.
 The boat must be for personal use, so it may not be sold within the first three years after import.
-If it is sold, the exemption from duties and taxes ceases to apply.
+If it is sold, the exemption from customs duties and other taxes ceases to apply.
 You must apply for exemption in writing.
+Read more on the Norwegian Customs website.

 Occupational equipment